parimallapokuri/first-repo/README.md

 # first-repo
-First Repo created by me
+First Repo created by Parimalla Pokuri
+Honesty is the best policy